Help Desk vs. Customer Service

 In a CEB [survey](https://hbr.org/2017/03/the-new-sales-imperative) that asked thousands of executives to describe in one word their experiences purchasing software-solutions, these are the words that rose to the top.

 What makes a software purchase so frustrating?
-The same survey found that 65 percent of customers “spent as much time as they’d expected to need for the entire purchase just getting ready to speak with a sales rep.” Most of the frustration happens in the initial research phase.
+The same survey found that 65 percent of customers “spent as much time as they’d expected to need f_or the entire purchase_ just getting ready to speak with a sales rep.” Most of the frustration happens in the initial research phase.

 As software researchers, we can relate to this frustration.
 It’s in large part due to intentionally imprecise use of terminology by overeager vendor marketers.
 They stretch definitions to cast the widest possible nets to catch the most possible traffic online.